 Peggy’s Cove

 Peggy’s Cove is one of Nova Scotia’s most famous coastal destinations.
+This is really a wonderful quick stop off along a South Shore drive and an iconic spot!
 The lighthouse, granite coastline, fishing village, and ocean views make it a popular stop for first-time visitors.
 Learn more.

 Mahone Bay